yaqwsx/KiKit/doc/panelizeCli.md

 #### V-Cuts

-- `clearance` - specify clearance for copper in V-cuts
+- `clearance` - specify clearance for copper around V-cuts
 - `cutcurves` - true/false - specify if curves should be approximated by
   straight cuts (e.g., for cutting tabs on circular boards)
+- `offset` - specify the offset, positive offset puts the cuts into the board, negative puts the cuts into the tabs
 - `layer` - specify the layer to render V-cuts on.

 #### Layer